-At The Smith Law Offices, P.C., we are committed to your success in a child custody case or parenting time matter.
-We take a highly focused approach, using our skill, knowledge and experience to help you pursue the outcome you want.
-We place a premium on personal service and attention, and arrange for every client to meet face-to-face with one of our lawyers.
+At The Smith Law Offices, P.C., located in metro Detroit, MI, we are committed to your success in a child custody case or parenting time matter.
+We take a highly focused approach, using our skills, knowledge, and experience to help you achieve the outcome you want so you can be part of your child’s life.
+We place a premium on personal service and attention, and arrange for every client to meet face-to-face with one of our child custody lawyers.

-We will help you develop and put in place child custody and parenting time (visitation) arrangements that are in the best interests of your minor children while protecting your rights as a parent.
-We are intimately familiar with the 12-factor test that the courts in Michigan use when determining child custody.
-We will carefully review each of the factors with you and give you an honest assessment of your likelihood of success, as well as any other options you may have.
+Our family law attorney will help you develop and put in place child custody and parenting time (visitation) arrangements that are in the best interests of your minor children while protecting your rights as a parent.
+We are intimately familiar with the 12-factor test that the Michigan courts use to determine child custody.
+A child custody lawyer will carefully review each of the factors with you and give you an honest assessment of your likelihood of success, as well as any other options you may have.

-We will carefully explain the differences between legal custody and physical custody, and we will help you understand when joint custody is appropriate and when you should seek sole custody of your minor children.
-When putting together a parenting plan, we will always consider the medical, educational, religious and other special needs of your children.
-At the same time, we will seek to put arrangements in place that promote a healthy parent-child relationship with both custodial and noncustodial parents, allowing both parents a meaningful opportunity to participate in the growth and development of their children.
+We will carefully explain the differences between legal and physical custody and help you understand when joint custody is appropriate and when you should seek sole custody of your minor children.
+When putting together a parenting plan, we will always consider your children’s medical, educational, religious, and other special needs.
+At the same time, we will seek to put in place arrangements that promote a healthy parent-child relationship with both custodial and noncustodial parents, allowing both parents meaningful opportunities to participate in their child’s upbringing.

 In the Child Custody Act of 1970, several lines of the Michigan legislature determined the factors for deciding what is in a child’s best interests in child custody cases.
-This more commonly became known as the 12 factor test.
-It is used in child custody cases across Michigan to help courts determine legal ways to consider how to proceed.
+This came to be known as the 12-factor test.
+It is used in child custody cases across Michigan to help courts determine legal ways to proceed.
 A full excerpt of this portion of the Act is below:

 722.23 “Best interests of the child” defined.